pramnora/NodeJS/README.md

 **CHECKING WHICH VERSIONS OF BOTH NODE/NPM YOU GOT...?**

+First, open a Windows DOS prompt box by doing a combination key press of...
+[Windows Picture Icon key] + [R]
+...and, type into the RUN dialog box that appears:
+cmd
-Next, go and run a DOS prompt...use [Windows Picture Icon key] + [R]...and, type in: cmd...next, press [OK].
-Then, if you type in at the DOS command prompt either of the two following commands it will tell you which version you are using:
+...next, press [OK].
+A black screen window should appear showing the command prompt symbol: (>); if you type in after the DOS command prompt: (>) either of the two following commands it will tell you which version(s) you are using:

-node -v
+> node -v
 v6.10.1
-npm -v
+> npm -v
 4.4.4

-**HOW TO WRITE/RUN JAVASCRIPT CODE ON THE FLY USING NODE INSIDE OF WINDOWS DOS PROMPT BOX**
+**HOW TO RUN JAVASCRIPT CODE ON THE FLY USING NODE INSIDE OF WINDOWS DOS PROMPT BOX**

-Now, in order to load Node to run inside of Windows DOS Prompt; simply, type in...
+Now, in order to load Node to run inside of Windows DOS command Prompt box; simply, type in...

-node
+> node

 ...then, to test out if Javascript commands are working type...